-2. The Town worked toward “Green Community,” designation – and in 2010 Greenfield was in the the first group of towns in the Massachusetts to be designated!
+2. The Town worked toward “Green Community,” designation, and in 2010 Greenfield was in the first group of towns in the Massachusetts to be designated.
 One requirement is that the Town must reduce its municipal energy use by 20% by 2013.
 In 2012 the town brought a 2 Megawatt solar farm (photovoltaic) on line, which generates about 50% of our municipal electricity, and saves the town about $235,000 annually.
 To see daily, monthly, yearly production look for useful links on the Town web site www.greenfield-ma.gov.
-In 2011, GGEC and the Town received the Governor Patrick’s Leading by Example Award for our collaborative efforts.
-More
+In 2011, GG and the Town received the Governor Patrick’s Leading by Example Award for our collaborative efforts.

-3. GGEC and the Town received a grant to launch its Energy Smart Home program, which offers residents support to find funds to do home energy upgrades.
-More
+3. GG and the Town received a grant to launch its Energy Smart Home program, which offers residents support to find funds to do home energy upgrades.

 5. Changing our name again.
-To more clearly reflect our broad interests in sustainability, the Greening Greenfield Energy Committee will now be known simply as Greening Greenfield.
+To more clearly reflect our broad interests in sustainability, the Greening Greenfield Energy Committee's name was changed to simply Greening Greenfield.